ParadiseLoop/About-me/README.md

 Hi, I’m @ParadiseLoop (Daniel),

-I am a Junior Data Scientist, currently employed as Business Analyst, Passionate about AI, its technology and how it shapes our present, and always up to put it to good use.
+Hi, I’m Daniel, a Data Engineer passionate about the complexities of technology and how the ways it shapes our present!

-I love squeezing my brains around ML models and try to figure out how it all works;
+I love squeezing my brains around some code and try to figure out how it all works;

 I am a master at failing, and I'm here to learn :)